Fresno, California

 Named for the abundant ash trees lining the San Joaquin River, Fresno was founded in 1872 as a railway station of the Central Pacific Railroad before it was incorporated in 1885.
 It has since become an economic hub of Fresno County and the San Joaquin Valley, with much of the surrounding areas in the Metropolitan Fresno region predominantly tied to large-scale agricultural production.
 Fresno is near the geographic center of California, approximately 220 mi north of Los Angeles, 170 mi south of the state capital, Sacramento, and 185 mi southeast of San Francisco.
 Yosemite National Park is about 60 mi to the north, Kings Canyon National Park 60 mi to the east, and Sequoia National Park 75 mi to the southeast.

-Fresno is also the third-largest majority-Hispanic city in the United States; 50.5% of its population being Hispanic in 2020.
+Fresno is also the third-largest majority-Hispanic city in the United States with 50.5% of its population being Hispanic in 2020.